rachit-shah/Code-Quality-Portal/Design.markdown

-Topic: Visualization Of Code Convention and Various Quality Metrics of a Repository
+# Visualization Of Code Convention and Various Quality Metrics of a Repository

 Team 6 Members: folia, rshah25, umisra

-Problem**:**
+## Problem:

 In large projects there are a number of developers, sometimes in different locations, working on the same codebase.
 This makes the system